bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

-1. If you had to describe semantic HTML to the next cohort of students, what would you say?
+1. If you had to describe semantic HTML to the next cohort of students, what would you say? desgoihfg

 2. Describe some differences between ```display: block;``` and ```display: inline;```.